rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - Upgrade - Specifies that the activity object type is Upgrade.
 - LinuxHost - Specifies that the activity object type is Linux Host.
 - O365Mailbox - Specifies that the activity object type is O365 Mailbox.
+- D365_ORGANIZATION - Specifies that the activity object type is a Dynamics 365 organization.
 - AwsNativeAccount - Specifies that the activity object type is AWS Native Account.
 - AZURE_STORAGE_ACCOUNT - Specifies that the activity object type is Azure Storage Account.
 - VMWARE_HOST - Specifies that the activity object type is a VSphere host.
 - PolarisAccount - Specifies that the activity object type is RSC Account.
 - AzureSqlManagedInstance - Specifies that the activity object type is Azure SQL Managed Instance.
 - AzureNativeVm - Specifies that the activity object type is Azure Native Virtual Machine.
+- D365_METADATA - Specifies that the activity object type is Dynamics 365 metadata.
 - ORGANIZATION - Specifies that the activity object type is Tenant Organization.
 - O365Team - Specifies that the activity object type is O365 Team.
 - CloudNativeVm - Specifies that the activity object type is Cloud Native Virtual Machine.